kkdlau/COMP4411-Modeler/readme.md

 ## Bonus (Bells and Whistles)

- - [ ] 1W: Change the default light source to illuminate your scene more dramatically.
+ - [x] 1W: Change the default light source to illuminate your scene more dramatically.
+(M)

  - [ ] 1W: Allow for adjustable levels of detail for your character.
 You will need to add a UI control for this.